Projects below are sorted by last name of mentors.

 New insect-associated viruses: Friends or Foes?

 Many plant pathogens rely on insect vectors for their transmission.
 Insects are occupied by native resident microorganisms from diverse groups ranging from bacteria to fungi to viruses, together called microbiome.
-Many of these microbes are not pathogen but they are beneficial.
-We recently discovered new insect-specific viruses associated with the Asian citrus psyllid, the natural vector of the causal agent of citrus greening disease in U.S. and other parts of the world.
+Many of these microbes are not pathogen but they might be beneficial.
+We recently discovered/identified new insect-specific viruses associated with important insect vectors of plant pathogens.
 We consider the new viruses as natural components of the insect host`s microbiome.
 Join host-virus-vector interactions research team to explore the molecular interaction between the insect and its new viruses.

 Areas: Virology, molecular biology, vector biology, and bioinformatics.

 Mentor: Shahideh Nouri

 Establishing a high-throughput transformation platform for crop genome-phenome cause-effect studies

 Functional genome analysis through genetic transformation and plant regeneration processes must enter the high-throughput stage in order to determine how these genome sequences generate crop phenotypes.
 However, functional genomics researches in most crops are constrained by low transformation efficiency.
 Establishment of a robust, reliable crop transformation and regeneration system for the use of ectopic overexpression, RNAi, and CRISPR/Cas9 gene editing approaches is crucial for understanding of the relationship between genomes and phenomes in the crops.
 You will learn crop (e.g., rice, maize, sorghum, tomato, lettuce, etc.) tissue culture, gene transformation, and genome editing technology.